What Bills Can You Pay to the Collector?

 Payments In Person

 You may pay your bills in person by visiting the collector/treasurer office on the first floor of Memorial Hall, 325 Main Street, Oxford, MA 01540 during normal business hours 9 a.m. to 4:30 p.m., M.-F, except for posted time changes and holidays.
 If a receipt is expected, the taxpayer should bring both halves of their bill to the tax office; both will be stamped paid and one will be returned to the taxpayer as evidence of payment.
-This is especially recommended for cash payments since there will not otherwise be proof of payment.
 If one pays by check, the check can become proof of payment.
 If there is a dispute over payment, the collector office will request proof of payment for the disputed tax.
 Failure to provide such evidence of payment may prevent resolution to the customer’s complaint.
 Therefore, it is very important to keep paid receipts.

 Once the first-half property bill issues, a taxpayer may make partial payments toward the entire bill or, if so desired, pay the entire bill.
 One should examine the tax consequences of paying the total bill.
 If there is a cash flow difficulty, the taxpayer can make partial payments until the total amount is paid, subject to interest.
 The collector office will issue partial payment receipts that will indicate the current status of the obligations.
 Once the bill is completely paid, the actual bill (not a partial payment slip) will be receipted as paid.

 Payments By Mail